 - Batch-based Pipeline: In this example, you have a data source which might be an application such as a point-of-sale system that generates numerous data points that need to be pushed to a Data Warehouse or any other Analytics database.
 The pipeline for this use case will have the following architecture:

 - Stream-based Pipeline: In this example, data from the source system has to be processed as it is generated.
 The Stream Processing engine in this pipeline will feed outputs from the pipeline to Data Stores, Customer Relationship Management (CRM) systems, Marketing applications, etc. A Stream-based Pipeline will have the following architecture:

 Most businesses today, however, have an extremely high volume of data with a dynamic structure.
-Creating a Data Pipeline from scratch for such data is a complex process since businesses will have to utilize a high amount of resources to develop it and then ensure that it can keep up with the increased data volume and Schema variations.
+Companies study what is Data Pipeline creation from scratch for such data and the complexity involved in this process since businesses will have to utilize a high amount of resources to develop it and then ensure that it can keep up with the increased data volume and Schema variations.
 Businesses can instead use automated platforms like Hevo.Visit our Website to Explore Hevo

 Hevo helps you directly transfer data from a source of your choice to a Data Warehouse or desired destination in a fully automated and secure manner without having to write the code or export data repeatedly.
 It will make your life easier and make data migration hassle-free.
 It is User-Friendly, Reliable, and Secure.